decentralized-identity/didcomm-messaging/connections.md

 The exchange request message is used to communicate the DID document of the _invitee_ to the _inviter_ using the provisional service information present in the _invitation_ message.

-TODO: Clarify that provisioning is only needed if not using an already provisioned DID.
+If needed, the _invitee_ will provision a new DID according to the DID method spec.
+The _invitee_ may also use a previously provisioned DID.

-The _invitee_ will provision a new DID according to the DID method spec.
-For a Peer DID, this involves creating a matching peer DID and key.
-The newly provisioned DID and DID Doc is presented in the exchange_request message as follows:
+The DID is presented in the exchange_request message as follows:

-TODO: Add clear details about signing the did_doc attachment.
+TODO: Add clear details about initial_state usage?

-##### Example
+Example

 ```json
 {